Spring of Bosnia

 A post shared by Young™ (@smithmakaay) on

-Human’s love and respect for nature were embodied in the heart of Perućica, where even diseased trees are not allowed to be cut down.
+The love and respect of man towards nature is embodied in the heart of Perućica, where even the cutting of sick trees is not allowed.

-Every nature lover will find a real paradise here, walking among centuries-old trees, with a view of the natural phenomenon of Skakavac Waterfall.
+Every nature lover will find a true paradise here, walking among ancient trees, with a view of the natural phenomenon of the Skakavac waterfall.

-If you decide to visit the Perućica reserve, we recommend that you enjoy the view of the Skakavac waterfall from the Dragoš Sedlo viewpoint.
-It will be one of the views whose beauty will accompany you all your life.
+If you decide to visit the Perućica reserve, we recommend you to enjoy the view of the Skakavac waterfall from the Dragoš Sedlo viewpoint.
+It will be one of the views whose beauty will accompany you for a lifetime.

 View this post on Instagram